pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ## Example: A slow, custom sum function written in Python

-For demonstration purposes, let's say we want to sum the values in a `Series` using a function we write in Python.
+For demonstration purposes, let's say we want to calculate the difference between the mean of a `Series` and each value.
 Here is our data:

 {{code_block('user-guide/expressions/user-defined-functions','dataframe',[])}}